moosetechnology/moosetechnology.github.io/_drafts/2025-03-26-visitor-external-grammar.md

 ---
 layout: post
-title: "Creating an importer from an external parser"
+title: "Creating an importer for an alien grammar"
-date: 2025-03-26
+date: 2025-03-29
 background: '/img/posts/treesitter-banner.png'
 author: Nicolas Anquetil
 comments: true
 tags: infrastructure
 ---

-In this blog-post, we will see some tricks to create a visitor for an alien AST.
+In this blog-post, we see some tricks to create a visitor for an alien AST.
 This visitor can allow, for example, to generate a Famix model from an external AST.

 In a previous blog-post, we saw how to create a parser from a tree-sitter grammar: [https://modularmoose.org/posts/2025-03-25-tree-sitter.md](https://modularmoose.org/posts/2025-03-25-tree-sitter.md).
 This parser gives us an AST (Abstract Syntax Tree) which is a tree of nodes representing any given program that the parser can understand.
 But the structure is decided by the external tool and might not be what we want.
-For example it will not be a Famix mode...
+For example it will not be a Famix model.

+Let see some tricks to help convert this alien grammar into something that better fits our needs.

 >Note: banner image generated with DALL.E

 ## The Visitor design pattern

-Let's first look at what a Visitor is.
+Let's first look at what a "Visitor" is.
 If you already know, you can skip this part.

-When dealing with ASTs or Famix models, visitors are a very convenient tools to walk through the entire tree/model and perform some actions.
+When dealing with ASTs or Famix models, visitors are very convenient tools to walk through the entire tree/model and perform some actions.

 The [Visitor](https://en.wikipedia.org/wiki/Visitor_pattern) is a design pattern that allows to perform some actions on a set of interconnected objects, presumably all from a family of classes.
 Typically, the classes all belong to the same inheritance hierarchy.